ilbers/isar/RECIPE-API-CHANGELOG.md

 in local.conf to disable cross-compilation for all the recipes.
 Sample local.conf from meta-isar used by isar-init-build-env is also changed to enable cross-compilation by default.

+### Enable linux-libc-dev package with KERNEL_NAME

+By default linux-libc-dev and linux-libc-dev-${DISTRO_ARCH}-cross package was generated for architecture it builds for.

+This change helps to generate the `linux-libc-dev-${KERNEL_NAME}` and `linux-libc-dev-${DISTRO_ARCH}-cross-${KERNEL_NAME}`.
+For example, If `KERNEL_NAME` is configured as `foo` for arm64, now `linux-libc-dev-foo` and `linux-libc-dev-arm64-cross-foo` package will be generated.
+This will help to have multiple versions of linux-libc-dev packages available for respective bsps in apt feeds.